jasonlee328/jasonlee328.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a AI and robotics researcher.
 I’m working with the [PRIOR](https://prior.allenai.org/) team at the [Allen Institute for AI](https://allenai.org/), and I'm a master's student at the [University of Washington, Seattle](https://washington.edu/).
-I’m fortunate to be co-advised by [Ranjay Krishna](https://www.ranjaykrishna.com/) in the [RAVIN lab](https://raivn.cs.washington.edu/), and [Dieter Fox](https://homes.cs.washington.edu/~fox/) in the [RSE lab](https://rse-lab.cs.washington.edu/) at UW..
+I’m fortunate to be co-advised by [Ranjay Krishna](https://www.ranjaykrishna.com/) in the [RAVIN lab](https://raivn.cs.washington.edu/), and [Dieter Fox](https://homes.cs.washington.edu/~fox/) in the [RSE lab](https://rse-lab.cs.washington.edu/) at UW.
 My research focuses on robot learning and building internet scale robotics foundation models that can generalize to the real world.

 <!-- ## 🔥 News